mixxxdj/manual/source/chapters/configuration.rst

 Mixxx offers three types of mixing equalizers with full kill feature.
 They are actually isolators, adopted from analog cross over networks.
-Each EQ is combination of a high shelf filter a band pass filter and a low shelf filter, offering its own individual sound, so try them out.
+Each EQ is combination of a high shelf filter, a band pass filter, and a low shelf filter, offering its own individual sound, so try them out.